Xilinx/kria-dfx-apps/README.md

 # Steps for running Jupyter Notebooks in browser

-Open a jupyter launcher (Ctrl+Shift+L) and open a terminal
+Open a jupyter launcher(Ctrl+Shift+L) and open a terminal.

-Notebooks are available in the left side panel
+Notebooks are available in the left side panel and there are five example notebooks available.

-There are five example notebooks available
+1. AES128 image encryption and decryption-

-1. AES128 image encryption and decryption
+   Open AES128.ipynb and run all cells.

     Pre-requisite:
     ```